Chicago Bears: 2015–2017: John Fox years

 The Bears hired Ryan Pace of the New Orleans Saints to be their new general manager on January 8, 2015.
 On January 16, 2015, John Fox accepted a four-year deal to become head coach.
 In Fox's first season as head coach, the Bears saw improvements from 2014; after USA Today projected the Bears to win three games, they doubled that total and finished the season with a 6–10 record, including a Thanksgiving win over the Packers at Lambeau Field.

-However, during the 2016 season, the Bears regressed heavily, compiling a 3–13 record (their worst since the NFL's change to 16-game seasons in 1978).
+During the 2016 season, however, the Bears regressed heavily, compiling a 3–13 record (their worst since the NFL's change to 16-game seasons in 1978).
 The season included several injuries to starters and secondary players, including Jay Cutler, who only played five games as a result of two separate injuries.
 Backup quarterback Brian Hoyer started the next three games before a broken arm put him out for the season.
 He was replaced by Matt Barkley, who made his first career start with the Bears.
 None of the three quarterbacks returned for the 2017 season.

-In the 2017 NFL Draft, the team selected quarterback Mitchell Trubisky with the second-overall pick, who sat behind newly signed quarterback Mike Glennon for the first four games before taking over.
+In the 2017 NFL draft, the team selected quarterback Mitchell Trubisky with the second-overall pick, who sat behind newly signed quarterback Mike Glennon for the first four games before taking over.
 The Bears ended the season 5–11 and again finished last in the NFC North.
 On January 1, 2018, Fox was fired, ending his tenure in Chicago with a 14–34 record.